keithalewis/math/uf.md

 The menagerie of XVA measures are attempts to incorporate special case hedging strategies or cash flows due to taxes or regulatory capital requirements.
-They can all be replaced by explicitly incorporating the trading strategy and cash flows involved when applying the CVA formula.
+They can all be replaced by explicitly incorporating the appropriate trading strategy and cash flows involved when applying the CVA formula.

 ## Model Risk